MicrosoftDocs/MIMDocs/MIMDocs/pam/step-1-prepare-corp-domain.md

 ---
 # required metadata

-title: Deploy PAM Step 1 - CORP domain | Microsoft Identity Manager
+title: Deploy PAM Step 1 - CORP domain | Microsoft Docs
 description: Prepare the CORP domain with existing or new identities to be managed by Privileged Identity Manager
 keywords:
 author: kgremban